Welcome to Community Day Charter Public School - Prospect

 In September 1995, Community Day Charter Public School, one of the first charters awarded in Massachusetts, opened with an initial enrollment of 112 students in kindergarten through third grade.
 In each successive year of the first five-year charter (1995-2000), the school added grades until reaching the maximum K-8 enrollment of 306.
 In June 2000, the school’s first class of eighth grade students graduated.
 In 2007-2008, school enrollment increased to 331 students in accordance with an amendment to the school’s charter.

 In fall 2012, Community Day Charter Public School reopened as Community Day Charter Public School-Prospect with the opening of two new CDCPS schools, Community Day Charter Public School-Gateway and Community Day Charter Public School-R. Kingman Webster.
-CDCPS-Gateway and CDCPS-R. Kingman Webster each opened with 120 students in kindergarten through first grade with plans to expand to 400 students in kindergarten through grade 8 by 2019.
+CDCPS-Gateway and CDCPS-R. Kingman Webster each opened with 120 students in kindergarten through first grade and expanded to 400 students in kindergarten through grade 8 in 2019.

 Weather notice: If programs of The Community Group are closed or changed due to weather, an alert will pop up on this page.